ramdelcastillo/CCAPDEV-Phase-3/README.md

    ```sh
    npm init
    ```
-3. Press Enter key until the end of utility application and type yes at the end <br>
+3. Press the Enter key until the end of the utility application and type yes at the end <br>
   ![npminit](https://github.com/ramdelcastillo/CCAPDEV-Phase-2/assets/91018988/5e5b3dc5-6fde-48c1-a353-cfc603680402)

 4. Input the command to install the packages needed